KINGSLYA10/Smart-Bag-with-child-and-women-safety-alerts/README.md

 ---

-## 📚 References
-- IEEE & Scopus-indexed papers on child tracking and women safety technology

----

 ## 👨‍💻 Developers
-**Team XYZ** — Smart IoT Safety Solutions
+Kingsly A, Thameemul Ansari M, Madhavan A
-Guided by: *[Guide Name]*
+Guided by: C Gomathi
-Department of Computer Science / Engineering
+Department of Artificial Intelligence and Data Science

 ---